Gr3g0/WTHtoday/_posts/2019-05-23-what-the-health-are-all-these-fluorides.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>There you have it!
-A very brief introduction to the fluorides we interact with regularly.
-I wanted to make this short and sweet so we can be on the same page.
-Water fluoridation is a massive topic, and I'll cover more articles on this in the future.
-If there is anything in particular you want to know about this, please let me know!
-But, I'll likely do a series on fluoride covering how to filter it from water to some health impacts that you should know.
+A brief intro to the fluorides we interact with regularly.
+Water fluoridation is a massive topic, and I'll cover more in future articles.
 Stay tuned and I'll write more soon.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->